scisdev/muskey/README.md

 ## A quick rundown on what this is

-Imagine you do a login/registration page and need a nice formatting for phone inputs.
+Imagine you're creating a login/registration page and need a nice formatting for phone inputs.

 Well, **Muskey**'s got you covered:

 ```dart